rrrudolph/micro-controllers/README.md

 This is a file for the Arduino IDE.
 It steps through a range of frequencies, choosing 3 random decimals for each integer.
 The signal gets sent to an amplifier and then passed to a copper coil to create a pulsating magnet field.
 It's supposed to help with inflammation and other things, which it did.

-I'm currently simplifying the circuit as the amplifier, V5 power source, and relay is not needed.
+I'm currently simplifying the circuit as the amplifier, V5 power source, and relay are not needed.

 This video demonstrates the user inputs: https://vimeo.com/573739980